-11. Color designation refers to one of the colors shown in the current ARI Color Chart plus the multicolor types described in the Part VII, Section 2, AOA Show Division Handbook.
-Please use actual color of fiber at skin line, regardless of what your ARI certificate says.
+11. The color designation refers to one of the colors shown in the current ARI Color Chart plus the multicolor types described in Part VII, Section 2, AOA Show Division Handbook.
+Please use the actual color of fiber at skin line, regardless of what your ARI certificate says.
 All colors will be verified at check-in according to the ARI Color Chart.

 Beginning with the AOA 2007 National Conference (May 16-20, 2007), Exhibitors will also be required to disclose business and financial relationships with Judges and be required to acknowledge animals entered into the competitions that are not allowed to show in front of certain Judges at each show they attend.
 Beginning with the AOA National Conference, this disclosure will now be required from exhibitors during registration periods for all AOA Certified Shows.
 This is being done to make sure Exhibitors understand the written rules and to eliminate confusion for Exhibitors & Handlers about which alpacas, Exhibitors & Handlers cannot walk into a Judge’s show ring during competition.

 Please take a moment to review the 2018 Show Division Handbook rules to familiarize yourself with the rules under which you or your alpaca would be disqualified from entering the show ring during AOA Certified Show competitions.

 Using your 2018 AOA Show Division Handbook, please see Part 5.
 Rules & Ethics for All Show Participants; Section 2 S. An alpaca/fleece is disqualified from competition if….

 Also, please review the following list of ABR Great Western Alpaca Show Judges and their assignments:

 Jude Anderson – Female Huacaya and Production

 Performance & Youth Judge: